web3/web3.js/docs/_build/html/_sources/web3-eth-iban.txt

 web3.eth.Iban
 =========

-The ``web3.eth.Iban`` function lets convert etheruem addresses from and to IBAN and BBAN.
+The ``web3.eth.Iban`` function lets convert ethereum addresses from and to IBAN and BBAN.

 ------------------------------------------------------------------------------